Recitatif

 "Recitatif" is a short story by American author Toni Morrison.
 It was initially published in 1983 in Confirmation: An Anthology of African American Women, an anthology edited by Amiri Baraka and Amina Baraka.
-The story was reissued as a stand-alone book, introduced by Zadie Smith, published in February 2022.
+The story was reissued as a stand-alone book, published in February 2022.

 "Recitatif" is a story in racial writing, as the race of Twyla and Roberta are debatable.
 Though the characters are clearly separated by class, neither is affirmed as African-American or White.
 Morrison has described the story as "the removal of all racial codes from a narrative about two characters of different races for whom racial identity is crucial".

 Historical context

 The name

 Récitatif is the French form of recitative, a style of musical declamation that hovers between song and ordinary speech, particularly used for dialogic and narrative interludes during operas and oratories.
 An obsolete sense of the term was also "the tone or rhythm peculiar to any language".
 Both of these definitions suggest the story's episodic nature.
 Each of the story's five sections happens in a register that is different from the respective ordinary lives of its two central characters, Roberta and Twyla.
-The story's vignettes bring together the rhythms of the two main characters’, Roberta and Twyla, lives for five, short moments, all of them narrated in Twyla's voice.
+The story's vignettes bring together the rhythms of the two main characters', Roberta and Twyla, lives for five, short moments, all of them narrated in Twyla's voice.
 The story is, then, in several ways, Twyla's "Recitatif".